-Should your pet go missing, call LRHS AND your local Police Departments to report them missing.
-Ask neighbors, hang flyers, call local veterinary hospitals and put some food and clothes with your scent to help guide them back.
+Should your pet go missing, call us AND your local Police Departments AND Veterinary Hospitals to report them as missing.
+Ask neighbors, hang flyers and put food and clothes with your scent outside to help guide them back.

 When you contact LRHS we will record your information in our Lost & Found binder and, with your permission, post a photo of your pet with your contact information to our Facebook Page.
 Many people are reunited with their pets thanks to Facebook.
 To view missing or found pet reports, scroll though our Facebook page here.

 Granite State Dog Recovery is another wonderful resource that helps reunite lost dogs with their owners by creating flyers and broadcasting them online.

 To retrieve a lost pet from LRHS owners must first provide: proof of rabies vaccination, town dog license and payment in full.
 Checks are not accepted for re-claims.